Can Foreigners Buy Property in Thailand?

 Let’s make everything clear once and for all.

-Other than a foreign freehold condo or apartment, a non-Thai citizen cannot own a property competed under his/her own name in Thailand.
-Simple as that!
-But why only condominium units?
+Other than a foreign freehold condo or apartment, a non-Thai citizen cannot own a property completely under his/her own name in Thailand.
+Why only condominium units you might ask?

 How to Buy a Condo or Apartment in Thailand as a foreigner?

-Can a Foreigner Buy Land, House or Villa in Thailand?
+Can Foreigners Buy Land, Houses or Villas in Thailand?

-Buying other types of properties in Thailand via setting up a Thai company is a very common way.
-There are thousands and thousands of land parcels and properties owned under the company structure.
+There are thousands and thousands of land parcels and properties owned under this kind of company structure.
 Many legal consulting companies offer this type of services to foreigners at very reasonable rates.
 This way you can own any type of property in Thailand under your own company name.

 Another way for a foreigner to own property by proxy is via a Thai citizen such as a spouse, or trusted partner.
 This has obvious drawbacks and comes down to a personal decision.